Most Advanced Lung Cancer Care and Treatment in India

 Lung Cancer Treatment Options Available at Best Hospital in India

 The treatments for lung cancer depend on the stage of the cancer, personal characteristics, health status, type of the cancer and age.
 A number of therapies are provided to a patient as there is no single treatment available for lung cancer.
-Radiation, surgery and chemotherapy are considered as the major lung cancer treatment.
+Radiation, surgery and chemotherapy are considered as the major lung & Bone Cancer Treatment in India.

 One of the oldest methods for treating lung cancer is surgery.
 The surgical removal of the tumor and surrounding lymph nodes is done if there is I or II stage cancer that has not metastasized.
 Palliative or curative are the two types of lung cancer surgeries.
 Palliative surgery may not remove cancer but can remove an open airway or obstruction that was making the patient uncomfortable.
 Curative surgery removes all types of cancerous tissue in those patients who are in early stage lung cancer.